The House Sparrows: Nesting Habits, Diet, and Mating Behaviors

 Once a pair has built a nest, they will defend their nesting territory fiercely against the less aggressive species.

-House Sparrows get a bad rap for the fact they are not native to the U.S. and will harm other native species and eggs during nesting season.
+Some people feel House Sparrows are bad because they are not native to the U.S. and will harm our native species or their eggs.

 However, there are other native species that also destroy nest sites and prey on birds.